bitlap/skywalking-scala/README.md

 ## Features

-> Other versions may support, but have not been tested.
+> Other small versions of the libraries supported by this plugin should also be available for use, but have not been tested.

 - [x] caliban: 2.0.1
 - [x] zio-grpc: 0.6.0-test4